t3-oss/create-t3-app/README.md

 <h2 id="axioms">T3 Axioms</h2>

-I'll be frank - this is an _opinionated project_.
+We'll be frank - this is an _opinionated project_.
 We share a handful of core beliefs around building and we treat them as the basis for our decisions.

 ### 1. Solve Problems